Procedure Deep-Dive · May 23, 2026

 Does skin bounce back after breast implant removal: the honest answer

 The degree of retraction is set mostly before you walk in the door.
-Dr. Emil Kohan's clinic states the rule directly in its published material on the question: "The degree to which skin bounces back after breast implant removal depends heavily on the patient’s age, skin quality, and the duration the implants were in place."
+Surgeons who perform explants state the rule directly: how much the skin recovers after breast implant removal depends heavily on the patient's age, skin quality, and the duration the implants were in place.

-"Skin is not a rubber band that returns to a remembered shape the moment tension is released.
+Skin is not a rubber band that returns to a remembered shape the moment tension is released.
 It is living tissue working from a new baseline.

 "